Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Sardines and a bit of vinegar on toast is wicked.

 Curry with sardines is great.
 I use the ones in water.
 You need a small amount of oil or non fat cooking spray.
 Then fry chopped onion ( usually use 2 medium) with about 1-2 Tbsp. of curry powder, 2 cloves of garlic crushed and diced raw potatoes ( about 2-3 depending how many you are feeding.
-When these are a bit cooked add sardines.
-Add about 1/2 cup water and cook about 15 minutes.

 These pizza cups can be made with all sorts of different savory ingredients.This is a page about making sardine pizza cups.